 It’s no secret that Adidas and Nike don’t like each other; they’re always stealing each other’s ideas and sponsors.
 So, when Adidas put their Boost technology out on the market, no one failed to notice the similarities between the two products.

-Both designs are very popular, versatile, and comfortable, but everyone has their own personal opinion as to which one is better.
+Both designs are very popular, and comfortable.
+But everyone has their own opinion as to which one is better.
 Here’s a list narrowing down the basics

-- Price: The Nike Roshe tends to be less expensive, with prices ranging from $70 – $150, while the Boost (and Yeezy Boost) price range starts at over $200.
+- Price: The Nike Roshe tends to be less expensive, with prices ranging from $70 – $150, while the Boost (and ) price range starts at over $200.
 Also, let’s not forget the record-breaking prices that Yeezy Boost sneakers are selling for in the resale market.

-- Uppers: When it comes to the upper construction of the sneakers, there’s no real difference between the two; they’re both breathable, lightweight, and consist of knitted material.
+- Uppers: When it comes to the upper construction of the sneakers, there’s no real difference between the two; they’re both breathable, lightweight, and feature knit uppers.

-- Soles: When comparing the soles of the shoes, however, the Boost shoes feature a full-length Boost sole, giving the wearer ultimate comfort.
-Roshe’s sole is made of Phylon, which is also comfortable, but unfortunately, not as comfortable as the Boost cushioning.
+- Soles: When comparing the soles of the shoes, the Boost shoes feature a full-length Boost sole, giving ultimate comfort.
+Roshe’s sole is Phylon, which is also comfortable, but unfortunately, not as comfortable as the Boost cushioning.

-- Comfort: With that being said, many critics have stated that Boost (and Yeezy Boost) technology provides for a more comfortable fit than any other cushioning, including what Nike Roshe sneakers offer.
+- Comfort: Many critics have stated that Boost (and Yeezy Boost) technology provides for a more comfortable fit than any other cushioning, including what Nike Roshe sneakers offer.

 - Colorways: When it comes to the color of the shoes, both companies have released neutral colorways.
 This makes the shoes more versatile, as neutral colors pair with almost anything.
-However, the Nike Roshe has also been known to release very, “busy,” colorways, which limits its versatility.
+However, the Nike Roshe also released in very, “busy,” colorways, which limits its versatility.

 So, the general consensus is that Adidas’ Boost technology is the better choice.
 However, not every person is going to like the same design and construction.
 Some may prefer the Nike Roshe over the Boost sneakers.